AgroxOD/web-app-ar/README.en.md

 4. Optionally configure GitHub Actions for automatic deployment.
 5. Ensure paths in `index.html` are correct.
 GitHub Pages serves content over HTTPS which is required for AR.

+## Keeping Render Awake

+The repository includes `.github/workflows/ping-render.yml` which pings the Render API periodically so the service does not go to sleep.

 ## License

 [MIT](./LICENSE)